drabjay/pypaf/README.md

 ### Formatting

-May be used to format the PAF Address elements as a list of strings:
+May be used to format the PAF Address elements - passed as either a single dictionary or as a series of keyword arguments - as a list of strings:

 ```python
 import paf